ekalachev/jupyter_charts/README.md

 # Jupyter notebook charts

-In this tutorial, I'm gonna add different charts like documentation with charts from particular tasks which I have faced.
+In this tutorial, I'm gonna add different charts.
+Here will be particular tasks (charts from the tasks) which I have faced during my learning as a Data Scientist.